ghga-de/ghga-metadata-schema/docs/schema_markdown/EgaAccessionMixin.md

  * [File](File.md) (mixin)  - A file is an object that contains information generated from a process, either an Experiment or an Analysis.
  * [Individual](Individual.md) (mixin)  - An Individual is a Person who is participating in a Study.
  * [Sample](Sample.md) (mixin)  - A sample is a limited quantity of something to be used for testing, analysis, inspection, investigation, demonstration, or trial use.
 A sample is prepared from a Biospecimen (isolate or tissue).
- * [SequencingExperiment](SequencingExperiment.md) (mixin)  - An sequencing experiment is an investigation that consists of a coordinated set of actions and observations designed to generate data with the goal of verifying, falsifying, or establishing the validity of a hypothesis.
- * [Study](Study.md) (mixin)  - Studies are experimental investigations of a particular phenomenon.
-It involves a detailed examination and analysis of a subject to learn more about the phenomenon being studied.

 ## Referenced by Class